-Table 6: People with Disabilities Working in Part-Time or Summer Jobs Who Are Receiving Job Coaching Services and Had Been Students While OVR Customers
+Table 6: People with Disabilities Working in Part-Time or Summer Jobs WhoAre Receiving Job Coaching Services and Had Been Students While OVRCustomers

-SFY 21-22 SFY 22-23 SFY 22-23 SFY 22-23
+SFY 22-23 SFY 22-23 SFY 22-23 SFY 22-23

-Q4 Q1 Q2 Q3
+Q1 Q2 Q3 Q4

-258 2,701 2,651 2,929
+2,701 2,651 2,929 3,109

-(vi) High School Students with Disabilities Who Enter Competitive Integrated Employment Within Three Months of Their Graduation
+(vi) High School Students with Disabilities Who Enter Competitive Integrated Employment (CIE) Within Three Months of Their Graduation

-The number of high school students with disabilities working within three months of graduation is imperfect due to several factors.
-First, OVR may only take a successful placement (Status 26 Closure) after 90 days of employment in a competitive integrated employment setting.
-As a result, many students who become employed over the summer would not be able to be closed until their employment is stable and the 90-day period has passed, according to federal guidelines.
-Additionally, OVR may provide Pre-Employment Transition Services (Pre-ETS) to potentially eligible students but does not have formal cases open to track outcomes of those activities.
-Federal guidelines only require that we track the services and expenditure of funds for potentially eligible students.
-Thus, students who participate in Pre-ETS activities who are potentially eligible may go to work, but OVR is unable to track that information to take credit for it.
-Finally, the students who do open cases often require multiple services to become successfully employed and those services, which can include supported employment, post-secondary training and/or other services, can take several years to complete.
-OVR remains committed to serving students with disabilities and ensuring that the services necessary for them to become competitively employed are available.
+The number of high school students with disabilities who enter CIE within three months of graduation is imperfect due to several factors.
+First, OVR may provide Pre-Employment Transition Services (Pre-ETS) to potentially eligible students, so OVR may have provided services that assisted a student in obtaining CIE, but the student may not have a formal case open to track outcomes of those activities.
+Additionally, the students who open cases often require multiple services to become successfully employed.
+Those services, which can include supported employment, post-secondary training and/or other services, can take several years to complete.
+OVR remains committed to serving students with disabilities and ensuring that the services necessary for them to achieve CIE are provided to them to ensure a successful outcome, but the provision of these services may take additional time.

-There was a total of 501 participants who were previously coded as a "Student with a Disability" that entered competitive integrated employment within three months of their graduation for SFY 2022-2023 Q3.
-This represents a 29% increase from the third quarter of the SFY 2021-2022, which reported 389 high school students in that category.
+There was a total of 495 participants who were previously coded as a "Student with a Disability" that entered competitive integrated employment within three months of their graduation for SFY 2022-2023 Q4.
+This represents a 45% increase from the fourth quarter of the SFY 2021-2022, which reported 341 high school students in that category.

-Table 7: Act 26 Reporting Item (vi) - High School Students with Disabilities Who Entered Competitive Integrated Employment Within Three Months of Their Graduation
+Table 7: Act 26 Reporting Item (vi) - High School Students with DisabilitiesWho Entered Competitive Integrated Employment Within Three Months of TheirGraduation